 The program delivered a 2.9 incremental fill increase, representing a 57% lift in adherence, patients verified to be on the brand’s medication.

 96% of patients reported that they would miss the program after it ended.

 Over 75% of patients completed weekly educational quizzes and surveys, and 60% of patients read the health tips daily.

-Let’s discover how HealthPrize can help you develop a medication adherence program configured to your unique requirements, patient challenges and business needs.
+Let’s discover how a HealthPrize pilot program can help you assess the feasibility and efficacy of a branded program in your unique patient population.